TenuredCLOUD/A3-Cleanup-concepts/README.md

 - Designed for use in the Arma 3 editor

 ## Usage
+Simply plug these scripts into any scenario, it's recommended to run these server side.

+## Updating the scripts
-To use the cleanup scripts, follow these steps:
+To update the cleanup scripts, follow these steps:

 1. Place the items you want to clean up in the Arma 3 editor.
 2. Use the following code snippet to add models to the cleanup list: